tomcx/tame3/README.md

 tame3
 =====

-Next version of the TAME lib.
-It's under heavy construction and far from being usable.
-Please don't make any commits.
+The new version of the TAME library.
+New features are the access to PLC variables by name and SumReadRequests.
+Beta state, no docs yet, examples work.